Steward Assets

 EXAMPLE: Taking Care of Business partners with retailers to address waste from dead stock

 Taking Care of Business partners with South African retailers to address excess merchandise that has been returned by customers or hasn’t been sold in a season.
-Retail partners and manufacturers donate unsold and returned products.
-Items and sorted and debranded.
-Under-employed individuals with an entrepreneurial spirit are provided with training and access to capital to develop businesses based on repair and resale.7
+When retail partners and manufacturers donate unsold and returned products that are sorted and debranded.
+Then underemployed individuals are provided training and access to capital to develop businesses based on repair and resale of these products.7

 EXAMPLE: Audi explores second-life opportunities for EV batteries

-Audi has partnered with start-up, Numan, to explore how EV batteries can be given a second life after their car life cycle.
+Audi has partnered with the start-up Numan to explore how EV batteries can be given a second life after they are no longer useful as a car battery.
 The project is repurposing used battery modules from Audi’s e-tron test fleet to power electric rickshaws in India.8

 EXAMPLE: Jaguar Land Rover collaborates to create a closed-loop aluminium supply chain